A

 based on expert training, permitted troops greater manoeuvrability

-and stability.
-Until the beginning of the 17th century the
+Until the beginning of the 17th century the imperial armies

-imperial armies varied in equipment and were only hired for
+varied in equipment and were only hired for the duration of

-the duration of a campaign.
-Now they formed a permanently
+a campaign.
+Now they formed a permanently paid standing army.

-ended the Thirty Years’ War in 1648.Compared to other
+Years’ War in 1648.Compared to other Central European

-Central European armies the Ottoman army was organized completely
+armies the Ottoman army was organized completely different

-different and equipped with strange weapons like bows and
+and equipped with strange weapons like bows and arrows; it

-arrows; it had been pushing forward to the west since the
+had been pushing forward to the west since the 60ies of the

 But it was not until 20 years later that the advancement of